Paralympic symbols: Anthem

 The Paralympic Anthem, also known as the Paralympic Hymn, is played during the raising of the Paralympic Flag.
 The anthem, "Hymne de l’Avenir" (en.
 "Anthem of the Future"), was composed by Thierry Darnis.
 It was approved by the IPC in March 1996, and lyrics were added by Australian country singer Graeme Connors in 2001.

 Paralympic Oath

 The Paralympic Oath is recited at every Paralympic opening ceremony.
 It is a solemn promise made while holding the Paralympic Flag by one athlete, judge, and coach representing, respectively, all participating competitors, officiating referees and officials, and coaches.

 History

 The Paralympic Oath has been taken since the first Paralympic Games and is identical to the original Olympic Oath written by Pierre de Coubertin, with the exception of the word 'Olympic' being substituted by 'Paralympic".

 Paralympic Order

 The Paralympic Order is the highest award given by the Paralympic Movement to individuals for particularly distinguished contributions to the Movement.

-Post-nominals
+Post nominal letters

-Starting in 2022, the IPC introduced post nominals, similar to the IOC's OLY, to recognize individuals' contribution to the Paralympic movement.
+Starting in 2022, the IPC introduced the post nominal letters PLY, similar to the IOC's OLY, to recognize individuals' contribution to the Paralympic movement.
 They was first awarded to Ragnhild Myklebust and Kevin Coombs.